CacheControl/json-rules-engine/docs/engine.md

 `allowUndefinedFacts` - By default, when a running engine encounters an undefined fact, an exception is thrown.
 Turning this option on will cause the engine to treat undefined facts as `undefined`.  (default: false)

+`pathResolver` - Allows a custom object path resolution library to be used. (default: `json-path` syntax).
+See [custom path resolver](./rules.md#condition-helpers-custom-path-resolver) docs.

 ### engine.addFact(String id, Function [definitionFunc], Object [options])